Eschatologue/CM_wiki/docs/spells/6th-level.md

 You manifest a ravine of gravitational energy in a line originating from you that is 100 feet long and 5 feet wide.
 Each creature in that line must make a Constitution Saving Throw, taking 8d8 force damage on a failed save, or half as much damage on a successful one.

-Each creature within 10 feet of the line but not in it must succeed on a Constitution Saving Throw or take 8d8 force damage and be pulled toward the line until the creature is in its area.
+Each creature within 10 feet of the line but not in it must succeed on a Constitution :d20-save: **Saving Throw** or take 8d8 force damage and be pulled toward the line until the creature is in its area.

 ***At Higher Levels.*** When you cast this spell using a :rsc-spell-slot: **Spell Slot** of 7th level or higher, the damage increases by 1d8 for each slot level above 6th.